QuiltMC/rfcs/0008-quilt-ethos.md

 Not sure whether something will work?
 Try it.
 Other will help shape it to something amazing.
 Spread out power and responsibilty; it is a heavy burden to walk alone.
 Tiny Potato got old; find an new hill to march apon.
-I here a pinapple is good?
+I hear a pinapple is good?